Video compression guide

 2. Pick the container and compression path that the target environment can actually play.

-3. Use the route to inspect support locally before you commit to a browser-native export path.
+3. Use the page to inspect support locally before you commit to a browser-native export path.

 Benefits